 Correct Answer: (C) Indian Council for Enviro-Legal Action v.
 Union of India

-Explanation: The case established that natural resources like air, water, forests are held in trust by the State for the public and cannot be misused.
+Explanation: The case established that natural resources like air, water, and forests are held in trust by the State for the public and cannot be misused.

 A compact, high-yield summary of key environmental statutes, sections, authorities, and PYQs frequently asked in the AIBE Syllabus—designed for fast revision before the 30 November exam.